ExoCTK/exoctk/docs/tutorials/exoctk.LimbDarkening.rst

 We just need to specify the desired effective temperature, surface gravity, metallicity, and the function(s) to fit to the limb darkening profile (including 'uniform', 'linear', 'quadratic', 'square-root', 'logarithmic', 'exponential', and 'nonlinear').

-We can do this with for a single model on the grid...
+We can do this with for a single model on the grid:

 ..code-block:: python